 In addition to late discovery, it may be possible to avoid the harsh result of a statute of limitation by arguing that the statute has been "tolled".
 When it is said that a statute is "tolled", it means that something has stopped the statute from running for a period of time.
 Typical reasons for tolling a statute of limitations include minority (the victim of the injury was a minor at the time the injury occurred), mental incompetence (the victim of the injury was not mentally competent at the time the injury occurred), and the defendant's bankruptcy (the "automatic stay" in bankruptcy ordinarily tolls the statute of limitations until such time as the bankruptcy is resolved or the stay is lifted).

 With the exception of medical malpractice, under Michigan law minors may file an action within one year of their eighteenth birthday.
+Similarly, in cases of legal disability, such as mental incompetence, the plaintiff may file a claim within one year of the removal of the disability if the regular statute of limitations has run.
 For medical malpractice cases involving a minor under eight years of age, the statute begins to run on the minor's 10th birthday or within the two-year medical malpractice statute of limitations, whichever time period is greater.
 Where a minor under 13 suffers an injury to the reproductive system, the statute begins to run on the minor's 15th birthday or within the general two-year statute of limitations, whichever time period is greater.

 It is often possible to shorten a statutory limitations period by contract.
 For example, an employment contract might require that any claim relating to the employment relationship, including wrongful termination, be filed within one year of the claimed wrongful conduct.
 Courts often uphold these clauses, particularly in the context of business transactions, even though they provide for a shorter limitations period than the statute of limitations would otherwise apply.